 Maryland School Bus Accident Attorneys

-Across the country, millions of families put their kids on the school bus every day to get them to and from school.
+Across the country, millions of families put their kids on school buses every day to get them to and from school.
 When you think about it, we’re doing much more than putting our kids on the bus—we’re entrusting the bus driver and the school district with the lives of our most vulnerable family members.
 We don’t want to think about it, but what happens if there is an accident?
 Car accidents happen every day, and buses are often on the roads during peak traffic.
-School bus accidents can and do happen, and can result in serious injury.
+School bus accidents can and do happen, and they may result in serious injury.

-If your child or someone in your family has been injured in a school bus accident, reach out to the attorneys at Alpert Schreyer, LLC for help.
+If your child or someone in your family has been injured in a school bus accident, reach out to the attorneys at Alpert Schreyer Poe, LLC for help.
 We serve all of Maryland from offices in Frederick, Bowie, Waldorf, Lexington Park, and Prince Frederick, and we have been fighting for the injured for over 30 years.

-The first few hours and days following the accident are critical.
+The first few hours and days following a school bus accident are critical.
 You should seek immediate medical attention for your child or family member.
-Be sure to get a full examination, and let your doctor know of any soreness, stiffness, aches or pains.
+Be sure to get a full examination, and let your doctor know of any soreness, stiffness, aches, or pains.
 Keep in mind that some injuries may not present themselves right away.
 If you’re experiencing symptoms after your initial examination, don’t hesitate to go back and get another exam.